Shopify/react-native-skia/docs/docs/paint/properties.md

 slug: /paint/properties
 ---

-Below are the properties that can be assigned to a Paint component.
+Below are the properties of a Paint component.
 The following children can also be assigned to a Paint:
 * [Shaders](/docs/shaders/overview)
 * [Image Filters](/docs/image-filters)